Representation stability and finite linear groups: Introduction

 \begin{remark} The statement of central stability in \cite{ChurchEllenbergFarbNagpal} does not refer to Kan extensions, but is easily seen to be equivalent to the above.
-The original definition of central stability in the first author's paper \cite{PutmanRepStabilityCongruence} appears to be very different: it gives a presentation for $M_I$ in terms of $M_{I'}$ with $|I'|$ equal to $|I|-1$ and $|I|-2$.
+The original definition of central stability in the first author's paper \cite{PutmanRepStabilityCongruence} appears to be very different: it gives a presentation for $M_I$ in terms of those $M_{I'}$ with $|I'| \in \{|I|-1, |I|-2\}$.
 One can show that this is equivalent to the above statement.
 We will prove a more general result during the proof of Theorem \ref{maintheorem:asymptoticstructure} below. \end{remark}

-\paragraph{Conclusion.} The upshot is that to describe how $\HH^k(\PConf_n(X);\bk)$ changes as $n \rightarrow \infty$, it was enough for Church--Ellenberg--Farb--Nagpal to prove that the $\FI$-module in Example \ref{example:configspace} is finitely generated.
+\paragraph{Conclusion.} The upshot is that the locally Noetherian property implies that to describe how $\HH^k(\PConf_n(X);\bk)$ changes as $n \rightarrow \infty$, it was enough for Church--Ellenberg--Farb--Nagpal to prove that the $\FI$-module in Example \ref{example:configspace} is finitely generated.
 Our goal is to generalize this kind of result to other settings.

 \begin{remark} In a different direction, Wilson \cite{WilsonFIW} has generalized the theory of $\FI$-modules to the other classical families of Weyl groups. \end{remark}